David Gowman, D.O.

 Board Pass Rate: 100%

-The Cardiology Fellowship Program at Botsford Hospital is a three-year fellowship designed to coordinate the expertise of an osteopathic acute care hospital with the benefits of training in tertiary institutions.
+The Cardiology Fellowship Program at Beaumont Hospital, Farmington Hills is a three-year fellowship designed to coordinate the expertise of an osteopathic acute care hospital with the benefits of training in tertiary institutions.
 There is a significant emphasis on cardiovascular and osteopathic research.
-The program consists of two years at Botsford Hospital and one year in outside tertiary rotations (Providence Medical Center, William Beaumont Medical Center, St. John's Medical Center, Henry Ford Hospital, Sinai-Grace Hospital and Oakwood Hospital).
+The program consists of two years at Beaumont, Farmington Hills and one year in outside tertiary rotations (Providence Medical Center, William Beaumont Medical Center, St. John's Medical Center, Henry Ford Hospital, Sinai-Grace Hospital and Oakwood Hospital).

 The program is designed to teach clinical, invasive and noninvasive cardiology.
 The trainees are expected to develop expertise in left heart cardiac catheterization, right heart catheterization, cardiac biopsies, intra-aortic balloon pump placement, permanent pacing and cardiac electrophysiology.
 In addition, there is comprehensive training in noninvasive cardiology which includes cardiac EKG analysis, echocardiography, transesophageal echocardiography, stress testing including stress echo and nuclear stress testing.
 Also trainees develop expertise in specific management of heart failure and are exposed to cardiac transplant patients.